nwakefield1/raveBay/README.md

 # raveBay
-raveBay - an online marketplace where users can buy/resell EDM event tickets
+an online marketplace where users can buy/resell EDM event tickets

 Some featues include: